FTX founder agrees to extradition to US

 Mr Roberts could not immediately be reached for comment.

-Krystal Rolle, a lawyer who has represented Bankman-Fried on other matters in the Bahamas, told Reuters Bankman-Fried had decided to consent to be extradited to the US.
+Krystal Rolle, a lawyer who has represented Mr Bankman-Fried on other matters in the Bahamas, told Reuters the FTX founder had decided to consent to be extradited to the US.

 Earlier in the day, Mr Roberts said during a court hearing in Nassau that his client had seen an affidavit laying out the charges against him over FTX’s dramatic collapse, but had not yet read the indictment filed last week in Manhattan federal court.

-After the hearing, Bankman-Fried was remanded back to the custody of the Bahamas’ Department of Corrections.
+After the hearing, Mr Bankman-Fried was remanded back to the custody of the Bahamas’ Department of Corrections.

-The 30-year-old crypto mogul rode a boom in the value of bitcoin and other digital assets to become a billionaire several times over and an influential political donor in the United States, until FTX collapsed in early November after a wave of withdrawals.
+The 30-year-old crypto mogul rode a boom in the value of bitcoin and other digital assets to become a billionaire several times over and an influential political donor in the US, until FTX collapsed in early November after a wave of withdrawals.
 The exchange declared bankruptcy on November 11.

-Bankman-Fried has acknowledged risk-management failures at FTX but said he does not believe he has criminal liability.
+Mr Bankman-Fried has acknowledged risk-management failures at FTX but said he did not believe he had criminal liability.

 He was arrested on December 12 in the Bahamas – where he lives and where FTX is based – after federal prosecutors in New York accused him of misleading lenders and investors, conspiring to launder money and violating US campaign finance laws.